spencertipping/ni/doc/ni_by_example_5.md

 39814375
 ```

-That means we had about 200,000 hash collisions in 40 million IDs, a rate of about .5%, which is good enough for my back-of-the envelope calculations.
+That means we had about 200,000 hash collisions in 40 million IDs, a rate of about .5%, which is good enough for our back-of-the envelope calculations.